usnationalarchives/nara-facebook-bot/README.md

 - Must be an admin or tester within the app (https://developers.facebook.com > My Apps > select app > Roles).
 - Must be an admin of the Facebook page (e.g. https://www.facebook.com/ChiefMessengerLab/ > Settings > Page Roles).

+Once you have access, you can interact with the bot by going to https://m.me/ChiefMessengerLab.

 ## More Catches